AdanH2/student-webdev-labs/reflection.md

 3. There was nothing that I wish was explained better.
 4. There aren't any other exercises that I can think of that could have helped my understanding more.
 As mentioned previously, exercise 1 could have been just as effective with maybe one less container.

+### CSS Grid

+1. I was able to complete the lab on my own, however there were a couple of times that I referenced the slides.
+2. I think that both exercises in this lab were very helpful.
+However, I would have to say that exercise 2 in my opinion was a bit more helpful.
+I find that grid areas might have a bit more of usefulness in practice.
+3. There was nothing that I wish was explained better.
+The slides and lecture were very helpful in completing the lab.
+4. I think both exercises were very helpful in learning this week's material.
+I can't imagine another exercise helping in learning the material.